thatguyblaze/pc-care/README.md

 ![PC CARE Demo](./docs/demo.gif)

 ✨ Key Features
-Live Cleaning & Repair

-Instantly run powerful cleaning and repair commands directly from a simple menu.
+Live Cleaning & Repair: Instantly run powerful cleaning and repair commands directly from a simple menu.

-Gamer Focused

-Includes specific, community-approved fixes for popular games to resolve common issues.
+Gamer Focused: Includes specific, community-approved fixes for popular games to resolve common issues.

-Ultimate Performance Mode

-Activates the hidden Windows power plan for maximum performance in demanding applications.
+Ultimate Performance Mode: Activates the hidden Windows power plan for maximum performance in demanding applications.

-System Information

-Quickly generates a detailed report of your hardware (CPU, RAM, GPU, OS).
+System Information: Quickly generates a detailed report of your hardware (CPU, RAM, GPU, OS).

-Safe & Transparent

-No hidden processes.
+Safe & Transparent: No hidden processes.
 The tool only performs actions you select, with confirmations for major changes.

-Cross platform

-Built with Python, ready to run on Windows, macOS, and Linux (though optimized for Windows).
+Cross platform: Built with Python, ready to run on Windows, macOS, and Linux (though optimized for Windows).

 🚀 How To Use
 To clone and run this application, you'll need Git and Python installed on your computer.
 From your command line: